England-Hampshire Flag

 Only this one is no longer a real lido, really, repurposed to a fun-for-all-the-family, inflatable splash-fest, when in season.

-[2] Is it lee-doh or lie-doh?
-Never quite sure but, either way, just call it an outdoor pool man!
+As for the lido, an even older one recently reopened near Bath and while we're here, is it lee-doh or lie-doh?
+SlyBob's never quite sure but, either way, just call it an outdoor pool man!

 The streets behind the marina and lido are home to some of Lymington's swankier dwellings and an enticing fleshpot, the Mayflower.